tee-lab/MOTHe-GUI/README.md

 # Setting up the environment (Linux/Windows/Mac)

-1. Install python3.6 if it does not exist in the anaconda environment.
-Open the terminal/anaconda shell in windows and execute the following command
+1. Open the terminal/anaconda shell in windows.
+Install python3.6 if it does not exist in the anaconda environment.
+ You can check the python version by running-
+   `$ python --version`

+ Execute the following command to install python 3.6

 `$ conda install python=3.6`